 • Swimming pools and nautical centers : Ain Pulse in Saint-Vulbas, aquatic center in Ambérieu-en-Bugey or the summer swimming pool in Lagnieu.

-The river also allows for other leisure activities such as fishing, canoeing and hiking.
+The river also offers other leisure activities such as fishing, canoeing and hiking on the water.

 It is possible to practice the canoeing down the Ain river.
 An original way to enjoy the landscapes in complete privacy.
 The banks of the river, often inaccessible, hide a fascinating biodiversity.
 It is also an opportunity to swim in uncrowded corners (always with respect for nature).